by Connie Willis

 I should mention that, aside from the interpreter, Kivrin was also implanted with corder chips in her wrists, into which she speaks to record all that happens to her.
 Even if, by some chance, she were to die in the past, her observations would be preserved, and assuming they could find her remains 700 years later, recovered.
 Excerpts from these recordings, which she called the Domesday Book, named after the survey commissioned by William the Conqueror, and compiled in 1086, appear at the end of several chapters.
 So... what's left to say?
 I learned that the Black Death, which came to England in 1348, was actually comprised of three concurrent plagues, rather than just the bubonic, as I had previously thought.
 I also learned the word "bubo," before which I had no idea what the word "bubonic" actually meant.
 But these things may simply be evidence of woeful gaps in my own education.

 I don't want to say too much about the end.
 Suffice to say that events take their toll on the characters, as well as the reader.
 I do want to say that I have a habit of writing future passages in my head, of books I'm reading, shows I'm watching, etc. Often I prefer my endings to the real ones, when I get to them.
 Not so here.
 I believe the author has written the best possible ending to her story; that is to say, the most believable, the most appropriate ending.
 The feeling I was left with... let's just say it wasn't all good or all bad, but just what it should have been.
 The whole book was like that; just what it should have been.
 And that's all I can think to say about it.

 Connie Willis' Official Webpage

 Galen's Connie Willis Profile Page

-Galen's reviews of Blackout/All Clear and To Say Nothing of the Dog
+Galen's reviews of Doomsday Book, To Say Nothing of the Dog, and Blackout/All Clear

 We would appreciate your support for this site with your purchases from